 “So I can do the things you do, read auras, heal, hurt, if I tune into the Chi?
 Wait, wrong question, can we access Chi the way you appear to?”

 “To force it out of greed makes Shadows, they partially understand Chi, but misapply it.
-Chi does not separate or identify, there is no right or wrong in the real world, only ignorance.
-You are not a mind and body…ego is an illusion, there is no reason to identify with it or with anything else.”
+Chi does not separate or identify, there is no right or wrong in the real world, only ignorance.”

 Elle, “Damn, the battery powers only, it does not discriminate.”